liliblu/common_functions/outlier_analysis/README.md

 *genes_to_highlight:* Optional.
 Can input a list of genes that will be marked with "\*" in the output heatmap.

 *blue_or_red:* Color map colors for output heatmap.
-Default red.
 Useful for differentiating between up and down outliers.
+Choices are red or blue, default is red.

 *output_prefix:* Prefix used for output files.